teiram/atari-st-cpm/readme.md

 - Deinterlace an existing image in order to inject or extract files with cpmtools: deinterlace.py image1.st working-copy.img
 - Manipulate the working copy using cpmtools (remenber to install the proper definitions, that are also included in the cpmtools folder)
 - Interlace the image again: interlace.py working-copy.img image2.st
+mkstdisk.py also allows to create single side images (option -s) but it's not yet manipulating the bootsector to instruct the BIOS to provide the proper DPB to the BDOS when such a disk is logged.

 # Changelog
 - 0.4.
 Should support 360K and 720K disks dynamically, based on the media descriptor in the bootsector ($F0 for 720K disks and $F1 for 360K disks).
 The media descriptor can be found at position 21 of the bootsector.